Täsch railway station

 Täsch railway station is a metre gauge railway station serving the municipality of Täsch, in the Canton of Valais, Switzerland.
 It forms part of the Brig-Visp-Zermatt railway (BVZ), which connects the car-free mountaineering and ski resort of Zermatt with standard gauge lines at Visp (served by SBB-CFF-FFS) and Brig (served by SBB-CFF-FFS and BLS AG).

 Since 1 January 2003, the BVZ has been owned and operated by the Matterhorn Gotthard Bahn (MGB), following a merger between the BVZ and the Furka Oberalp Bahn (FO).

 Due to Zermatt's car free status, the MGB has a frequent special shuttle train service between Zermatt and Täsch, where people travelling to and from Zermatt by combustion-engined vehicles are required to park their vehicles.
 For most of most days, this service operates at 20-minute intervals.
 The MGB also operates regional services between Zermatt and Brig via Täsch at hourly intervals.

-Every day, several Glacier Express trains, which are operated at this point by the MGB, pass through Täsch, but do not stop there.
+Every day, several Glacier Express trains, pass through this station, but do not stop.